tudat-team/tudat-feedstock/README.md

 # tudat

-Repository the feedstock to build conda packages of the [tudat](https://github.com/tudat-team/tudat/) repository.
+Repository for the feedstock to build conda packages of the [tudat](https://github.com/tudat-team/tudat/) repository.

 Current release info
 ====================